DFE-Digital/sts-plan-technology-for-your-school/contentful/webhook-creator/README.md

 1. Install required packages by running `npm install`
 2. Copy `.env.example` and rename it to `.env`
 3. Fill in the required variables as described below
-4. Build the project by running `npm run build`
+4. Create the webhook by running `npm run create-webhook`
-5. Execute the script by running `node ./dist/create-contentful-webhook.js`

 ## Environment Variables